stevenplatt/cftang0827.github.io/_posts/2018-08-03-v2x-standards.markdown

 Funded by the European Commission, the 5GCAR project is a public-private-partnership (PPP) developed to bring together the automotive and communications industries, with research institutions to develop next generation connected vehicle and intelligent transport applications enabled by 5G technologies.
 In its most recent deliverables, Project 5GCAR outlines five use cases for specific development [16]:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Cooperative Maneuver**: Sharing of local data for driving intention and trajectory.
+**Cooperative Maneuver**: Sharing of local data for driving intention and trajectory.
 This data is used to negotiate interaction among groups of vehicles.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Cooperative Perception**: Sharing of data derived from various sensors.
+**Cooperative Perception**: Sharing of data derived from various sensors.
 These sensors can be installed to the vehicle, road, or other positions.
 Development in this area focuses heavily on delivering better than line-of-sight vision to smart vehicles.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Cooperative Safety**: Sharing of data, optimized for detection of road hazards and safety of other road users, such as pedestrians and cyclists.
+**Cooperative Safety**: Sharing of data, optimized for detection of road hazards and safety of other road users, such as pedestrians and cyclists.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Autonomous Navigation**: Centralized and or distributed processing of maps and routes.
+**Autonomous Navigation**: Centralized and or distributed processing of maps and routes.
 These routes are derived from shared vehicle and road network data, and combined with traditional remote sensing and navigation systems.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Remote Drive**: Controlling a vehicle remotely to enable driving without a physical operator present.
+**Remote Drive**: Controlling a vehicle remotely to enable driving without a physical operator present.
 This includes actuating all vehicle function remotely, inclusive of braking, steering, and acceleration.

 ## Toy Car Lane Merge Model from CTTC